 Calvin applied for an F-1 visa in 1989 to attend the University of Miami, where he earned a Bachelors degree in Chemistry and a minor in Biology.
 He then worked to earn his Green Card.
 Calvin took the oath of U.S. Citizenship in September, 1999 and calls it his proudest day.

-Calvin and Sheryl bought a home in the Village of Tequesta in November 2004, and opened a small business.
+Calvin moved to the Village of Tequesta in November 2004, and opened a small business.
 The challenges of entrepreneurship, and a growing concern for the economic direction of the country, led Calvin to become active in local issues.
 In January, 2005 Calvin was elected to the Tequesta Oaks Home Owners Association, where he later served as Treasurer, Vice-president, Director and Secretary.

 In March 2007, Calvin won a seat on the Village of Tequesta’s Council.
 He was subsequently re-elected for two more terms and was then voted in as Vice-Mayor.